-Arranging for your loan repayments to come out of your bank account automatically can help ensure all your payments are made on time.
-The funds will come directly out of your account each month, so you won’t have to worry about forgetting to pay.
+Arranging for your loan repayments to come out of your bank account automatically can help make sure they're always made on time.
+If you set up a Direct Debit, you won’t have to worry about forgetting to pay.

 Your lender may have an app to make accessing your accounts easy, no matter where you are.

 If circumstances change and you’re struggling to keep up with your repayments, contact your lender as soon as possible.
-They’ll be able to work with you to help you find a suitable solution.
-The further you fall behind, the more difficult it will be to get back on track, so it’s important to address the issue as soon as possible.
+They’ll be able to work with you to help you find a solution.
+The further you fall behind, the harder it will be to get back on track, so it’s important to address the issue as soon as possible.

 If you think it’s a long-term issue, ask for some breathing space while you seek independent help.
 Organisations such as Citizens Advice and StepChange offer free confidential support and advice.

 If you’re an HSBC customer, you can get in touch with us to talk about your options.

 If you find you have some extra cash left over at the end of the month, you could overpay your personal loan.
 This can help you pay off your debt faster.

 However, depending on the type of personal loan you have, there may be an early repayment charge (ERC).
 If this is the case, weigh up whether the money you would save in interest by repaying early is greater than any charges.

 If you have an HSBC Personal Loan, you can make as many overpayments as you like, without facing any fees or charges.

 A lender must allow you to repay a loan early in full, but they can issue an early repayment charge.
 Some loan providers may also charge additional fees.
 It's important to check the terms and conditions of the loan before you make an early settlement.